-- 1. A minimum of 36 s.h. of planned and approved course work as follows: - SPED 510 Foundations of Special Education - SPED 511 Instructional Design for All Content Areas - SPED 512 Applied Behavioral Analysis - SPED 513 Teaching Learners with Severe and Multiple Special Needs - SPED 514 Teaching Math and Written Language to Learners with Special Needs - SPED 515 Assessment for Teaching Learners with Special Needs - SPED 517 Assistive Technology - SPED 518 Communication and Collaboration - SPED 520 Teaching Adolescents with Special Needs: - Learning Strategies in Content Areas - EDUC 533 Meeting the Needs of Exceptional Children in Reading - SPED 600 Student Teaching in Special Education - 2.
+- 1. A minimum of 36 s.h. of planned and approved course work as follows: - SPED 510 Foundations of Special Education - SPED 511 Instructional Design for All Content Areas - SPED 512 Applied Behavioral Analysis - SPED 513 Teaching Learners with Severe and Multiple Special Needs - SPED 514 Teaching Math and Written Language to Learners with Special Needs - SPED 515 Assessment for Teaching Learners with Special Needs - SPED 516 Reading for Exceptional Students - SPED 517 Assistive Technology - SPED 518 Communication and Collaboration - SPED 520 Teaching Adolescents with Special Needs: Learning Strategies in Content Areas - SPED 600 Student Teaching in Special Education - 2.
 Graduate students are required to maintain a 3.0 Cumulative GPA throughout their programs.
 Those whose GPA may fall beneath this minimum are placed on academic probation until either the grade point average meets that minimum or the student is academically dismissed.
 Full time students have one semester to bring the GPA to the minimum standard and part time students have until they complete an additional 12 credit hours. - 3.
 Students must fulfill all degree requirements within six years and finish a minimum of 27 credits in residence.